bucs240/program1-template/README.md

 * The simulation ends when you have reach 0 or 100 ants in the AntHill.
 * You should play around with the various literal values, such as grid size, odds for being attacked, the fight, or finding food to see what odds produce the best results.
 This means you should write your code so these values are easy to change.

+### Additional Options or Extra Credit

+You may alter the program assignment any way you like as long as it does not:

+* Simplify the Requirements
+* Alter the basic intent of the assignment

+You must discuss any changes to the assignment with me or the TA's, and recieve written approval for your changes.
+Include the written approval in your R=EADME (described below).

+You may also propose an extra credit option up to an additional 10%; however, any proposed extra credit, must follow the following guidelines:
+* It must be a significant addition to the assignment
+* It must not simplify or otherwise alter the intent of the assignment
+* You must send a written request and full description for the extra credit to me before the due Date
+    * You must also receive written approval from me before the due date, so plan accordingly.

 ## Part C : Code Organization and Submission
+When you are done, you must update the README.md file in your repo to include a description of your design.
+You should describe the following in your README:
+* Design Changes and Extra Credit
+    * Describe any design changes you made
+    * Describe any Extra Credit
+* Ants
+    * The algorithm you used to calculate the winner of a fight
+* Anthill
+    * The algorithm you used to calculate if the anthill is attacked
+    * The algorithm used for defending the anthill
+* Linked List
+    * The basic design of your linked List:
+        * How you handled iteration
+        * Whether you stored pointers or actual objects
+        * Any other relevant information

 * Required code organization:
    * program1.cpp
    * Ant.h/.cpp